dsv-rp/DDS/.changeset/ninety-rats-wait.md

 "@daikin-oss/design-system-web-components": patch
 ---

-Link: fix issues with the component in the Firefox browser.
+Link: Fixed an issue where the color was incorrect in Firefox.
 (DDS-1823)